Safe Trading Guidance

 Below is a printout that you can download , and wear as a badge or carry with you if you are exempt:

-Those exempt under the guidance and regulations do not have to prove their exemption and should not be made to wear a face covering or denied access to public transport, shops or public places.
+Those exempt under the guidance and regulations do not have to prove their exemption.
 We ask for people to be aware of the exemptions and to treat each other with kindness.

 The Council is responsible for retail, wholesale distribution and warehousing, hotel and catering premises, offices, and the consumer/leisure industries.
 Police Scotland will refer all complaints and enquiries of this nature to the council unless an urgent response is required outside normal working hours.
 If you need advice on the steps you need to take to ensure you are safe to open the please contact firstname.lastname@example.org or call 01387 245918.